Website Assistant

 Piecing Silk

-One of the joys of a feltmaking practice is the many directions you can go and get absorbed for months, or much longer.
-As an artist, I have always been an assembler of images.
+One of the joys of a feltmaking practice is the many directions you can go and become absorbed for months, or much longer.
+As an artist, I have always been an assembler of imagery.
 This explains the large role fiber collage plays in my design work.
 I just love collage, and it is really fun to do it in felt.
-The way felt is made lends itself to assemble generations of pieces, layer them, build a visual narrative.
+The way felt is made lends itself to building generations of pieces, like fragments.
+You can layer them, build a visual narrative, create movement and depth and a feast for the eye.

-Early on I learned ways to piece silk, mostly with the goal to economize.
-I soon realized I enjoyed it.
-Wool is kind of a glue.
-Now, however, I am gathering smaller and smaller pieces, and more of them.
+Early on I learned different ways to piece silk, mostly to use every bit of this precious material.
+I soon realized I enjoyed both the process and the result.
+Wool is like the glue.
+I am now gathering smaller and smaller pieces, and more of them.
 I will always want to use even very small cut outs of my hand painted silk.
 It is becoming a thing.

 In beginning a project, I select the pieces of thin silk or cotton I want to work with.
 Working on a big table, I connect them with a dry, herringbone layout of superfine merino wool roving, 16-19 microns.
 Often I leave some of the silk bare.
-As I wet and compress and begin working with the layout, it is fiddly and fussy to deal with the fragility of my surface.
+As I wet and compress and begin working with the layout, it is fiddly and fussy, as my surface is fragile.
 This is particularly true as I add elements, create visual connections, and surprise myself with color decisions.
-And true as I turn the work over to design on the back side.
-The fragility slows me down a lot, but in fact, the deliberative hand work at this stage is where I have the most fun, forget about time, and begin to experience magic before my eyes.
+When I turn the work over to design on the back side, I am usually in for a surprise and new inspiration.
+This way of working is slow, but in fact, the deliberative effort at this stage is where I find my joy and lose track of time.
+Magic happens before my eyes.